Richard Steven Horvitz: Voice acting

-Starting in 1993, Horvitz changed the focus of his career to voice acting, starting with the voices of Alpha 5 and Alpha 4 in the live-action series Mighty Morphin Power Rangers.
-From there, he had several other voice roles in such animated series as The Angry Beavers (as Daggett), Invader Zim (as Zim), Kim Possible, Dave the Barbarian (as Ned Frischman), Zatch Bell! (as Kanchomé), The Grim Adventures of Billy & Mandy (as Billy and his father Harold), Ben 10 (as Grey Matter), Squirrel Boy (as Rodney), and Shorty McShorts' Shorts (as Dudley).
-He also co-wrote the Grim Adventures of Billy and Mandy episode "Keeper of the Reaper" alongside his wife Kristen Lazarian.
+Starting in 1993, Horvitz changed the focus of his career to voice acting, starting with the voice of Alpha 5 in the live-action series Mighty Morphin Power Rangers.
+From there, he had several other voice roles in such animated series as The Angry Beavers (as Daggett), Invader Zim (as Zim), Kim Possible (as Aviarius), Dave the Barbarian (as Ned Frischman), Zatch Bell! (as Kanchomé), The Grim Adventures of Billy & Mandy (as Billy and his father Harold), Ben 10 (as Grey Matter), Squirrel Boy (as Rodney), and Shorty McShorts' Shorts (as Dudley).
+He also co-wrote the Grim Adventures of Billy & Mandy episode "Keeper of the Reaper" alongside his wife Kristen Lazarian.

 After his stint as Alpha 5 ended, Horvitz went on to voice a few monsters in other Power Rangers series and was also the voice of Alpha 7 in the Power Rangers Wild Force episode "Forever Red".
 He voiced the main characters of Raz in the Psychonauts series and Orthopox in the Destroy All Humans! series.
 He has also voiced various NPCs in EverQuest II, the Berserker Darklings in The Darkness, Bumble in Kinectimals, and Kaos in Skylanders: Spyro's Adventure.

-Horvitz voiced "Green Grapes" in the Fruit of the Loom commercials and has acted on stage, including in Jeffrey Hatcher's Mrs. Mannerly.
+Horvitz voiced Green Grapes in the Fruit of the Loom commercials and has acted on stage, including in Jeffrey Hatcher's Mrs. Mannerly.

 Horvitz also voices Moxxie and serves as a voice director in the adult animated web series Helluva Boss.
 He also played the roles of Alpha 8 and Alpha 9 in the Netflix special Mighty Morphin Power Rangers: Once & Always, which celebrated the 30th anniversary of the Power Rangers franchise.

+Horvitz speaks fluent Spanish, though he has stated he does not perform Spanish-language voice work.

 Comedy

-In 2001, Horvitz was in the sketch comedy group The MoHos with Fred Willard, created by Fred's wife Mary Lovell.
-He and Fred would sometimes perform on various talk shows including Jimmy Kimmel Live! and The Tonight Show with Jay Leno.
+In 2001, Horvitz was in the sketch comedy group The MoHos with Fred Willard, created by Willard's wife Mary Lovell.
+He and Willard would sometimes perform on various talk shows including Jimmy Kimmel Live! and The Tonight Show with Jay Leno.
 Horvitz also appeared in an episode of Saturday Night Live in the short segment "Bear City" and briefly appeared on Tosh.0.

 Personal life

 Horvitz married playwright and screenwriter Kristen Lazarian on February 9, 1996.
-They currently live in Los Angeles and have three sons together.
-He speaks fluent Spanish.
+They currently live in Los Angeles and have three sons.